Overall ranking: Came 76th out of 126 in the Complete University Guide for 2016.

 Ambience: Cool, creative, cosmopolitan and chilled-out.
 The student-friendly seaside town has a world-famous social life with clubs, pubs, restaurants, cinemas, bathing and, of course, there's the beach.
 Eastbourne is lively and friendly.
 Campuses in Brighton and Eastbourne are separated by spectacular coastal scenery and the South Downs.

 Who's the boss?
 The vice chancellor is Professor Julian Crampton, a molecular biologist specialising in tropical medicine, particularly the treatment of malaria and venomous snake and spider bites.
-He joined Brighton from the University of Liverpool in 2005.
+In December 2015 new Vice Chancellor Debra Humphris will take the helm.

 UCAS code: B72